TheJacksonLaboratory/intro-napari-workshop/napari-workshops/notebooks/spot_detection_functions.md

 nbscreenshot(viewer)
 ```

+## A more complex example

 Finally, lets make a widget for the whole workflow as a function.
-Now we are starting with
+We will need to write a function
+and then properly annotate it such that `magicgui` can generate the widgets.
+This time we are also
-image layer (data), but then we want a Points layer with points.
-We could again return just the
+starting with image layer (data), but then we want a Points layer with points.
+We could again return
-layer data using `napari.types.PointsData`.
-But lets get a nicer Points layer instead, so we will return a LayerDataTuple.
+just the layer data using `napari.types.PointsData`.
+But lets get a nicer Points layer instead, so
+we will return a LayerDataTuple.

 If `detect_spots()` returns a `LayerDataTuple`, napari will add a *new layer* to
    the viewer using the data in the `LayerDataTuple`.
 For more information on
    the `LayerDataTuple` type, please see